 Teachers play an important role in cultivating tolerance among young people.
 Our LIFT study investigates pre-service teachers’ commitment to their religion (i.e. religious beliefs and practices), perceptions and experiences regarding religious in/tolerance, and motivations to teach tolerance in schools.

-The LIFT Study gratefully acknowledges the support of Dr Anindito Aditomo and Dr Teguh Wijaya Mulya as research collaborators.
-This project is funded by The Indonesia Democracy Hallmark Research Initiative (2019-2020) and the Melbourne-Indonesia Research Partnership Program (2020-2021).
+The LIFT Study gratefully acknowledges the support of Dr Anindito Aditomo, Dr Teguh Wijaya Mulya, Dr Ahmad Bukhori Muslim and Dr Zulfa Sakhiyya as research collaborators.
+This project is funded by The Indonesia Democracy Hallmark Research Initiative (2019-2020) and the Melbourne-Indonesia Research Partnerships Program (2020).